Configuration of your Smart Home

 - Rules - Automation logic, the "smart" in your Smart Home!

-The individual articles hold all details needed to understand the concepts behind these building bricks for your Smart Home.
-For more details on the base concept behind openHAB, please visit the Concepts Overview page.
+The individual articles have all the details needed to understand the concepts behind these building blocks for your Smart Home.
+For more details on the basic concepts behind openHAB, please visit the Concepts Overview page.

 Do not autocreate Items

 Use the semantic model in UI

 import items in UI to use the semantic model

 only stick with *.items files if you know how to handle tagging and groups for the model

 |Define GUI||sitemaps only||✔️ |